wptechprodigy/decasave/README.md

-# decasave
+# DecaSave

-An online money saving app.
+An online money saving app where registered users can save and withdraw money at their convenience.